kai824/tp/docs/DeveloperGuide.md

 **Extensions**
 * 2a.
 Index is invalid.

     * 2a1.
-System displays an error: “Error: The index {index} is invalid.”
+System displays an error.

       Use case ends.